-APS has 45 days to complete the investigation, APS investigations may be extended beyond 45 days if the worker documents the reasons for the delay (22VAC30-100-40).
-Notification of the completion of the investigation shall be made in writing and shall be mailed to the reporter within 10 working days of the completion of the investigation.
-(22VAC30-100-40).
+APS has 45 days to complete the investigation.
+Investigations may be extended beyond 45 days if the worker documents the reasons for the delay (22VAC30-100-40).
+Notification is made to the reporter 10 days after the disposition is made.